mawrkus/learn-redux/README.md

 You can even write a your own custom middleware...

-#### But why using actions creator?
+#### Why using actions creators?

-1. **Basic abstraction:** Rather than writing action type strings in every component that needs to create the same type of action, put the logic for creating that action in one place.
+1. **Basic abstraction** -> rather than writing action type strings in every component that needs to create the same type of action, put the logic for creating that action in one place.
-2. Documentation: The parameters of the function act as a guide for what data is needed to go into the action.
+2. **Documentation** -> the parameters of the function act as a guide for what data is needed to go into the action.
-3. Brevity and DRY: There could be some larger logic that goes into preparing the action object, rather than just immediately returning it.
+3. **Brevity and DRY** -> there could be some larger logic that goes into preparing the action object, rather than just immediately returning it.
-4. Encapsulation and consistency: Consistently using action creators means that a component doesn't have to know any of the details of creating and dispatching the action, and whether it's a simple "return the action object" function or a complex thunk function with numerous async calls.
-It just calls this.props.someBoundActionCreator(arg1, arg2), and lets the action creator worry about how to handle things.
+4. **Encapsulation and consistency** -> consistently using action creators means that a component doesn't have to know any of the details of creating the action, and whether it's a simple "return the action object" function or a complex thunk function with numerous async calls.
-5. Testability and flexibility: if a component only ever calls a function passed in as a prop rather than explicitly referencing dispatch, it becomes easy to write tests for the component that pass in a mock version of the function instead.
+5. **Testability and flexibility** -> if a component only ever calls a function passed in as a prop rather than explicitly referencing dispatch, it becomes easy to write tests for the component that pass in a mock version of the function instead.
 It also enables reusing the component in another situation, or even with something other than Redux.

 ### Middleware